prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 </div>
 </div>

 With portability matching no other, the BitFenix Prodigy M should be one of, if not your top choice when looking for your next Micro ATX LAN build.
-It’s flexible handles are comfortable to hold and keep the case sturdy on its feet so you’ll need not worry about your components getting shuffled around.
+Its flexible handles are comfortable to hold and keep the case sturdy on its feet so you’ll need not worry about your components getting shuffled around.

 <div id="20-vt" class="featured-info-box">
 <span>Versatility Pick</span>